fry69/files-to-prompt-ts/README.md

 Don't forget to make the script executable with `chmod +x ftp.ts` and move it to a location where it is accessible from your system's `$PATH` (optional).

-Minified builds of this script can be found in the [minified](https://github.com/fry69/files-to-prompt-ts/tree/main/minified) directory (generated via `bun build --minify`).
-These builds are compatible with [Node](https://nodejs.org/)
+Minified, Node.js compatible builds of this script can be found in the [minified](https://github.com/fry69/files-to-prompt-ts/tree/main/minified) directory (generated via `bun build --minify`).

 ## Usage